Lyquix/tpl_lyquix/README.md

   * Automatically loads less.js and .less files during development only (controlled by template settings)
   * Custom scripts URL is appended with date-time of last modification to ensure visitors always load latest version
   * Loads Joomla Bootstrap with jQuery UI
+  * Lyquix Javascript library includes useful functionality for:
+    * Responsiveness: listens to screen resize and rotation events, then sets the attribute "screen" in the body tag based on the screen size, and triggers the custom event screensizechange.
+This event can then be listened by other functions to implement full responsiveness.
+Supports down to IE8.
+    * Analytics - tracking of common events using Google Analytics:
+      * Scroll depth
+      * Video events on YouTube and Vimeo players: start, progress milestones, complete
+      * Photo gallery events: gallery open and image view
+      * Download URLs
+      * Exit URLs
-  * Lyquix Javascript library includes useful functionality for responsiveness, analytics (scroll depth, video events, photo gallery events, download URLs, exit URLs), photo galleries, sliders, and script-supported styling including equal height rows, hanging punctuation, image captions, color shades
+    * Script-supported styling including equal height rows, hanging punctuation, image captions, color shades
   * Overrides Lyquix Javascript defaults via template settings
   * Loads Google Analytics, AddThis and Disqus if account numbers are set in template settings
   * Uses minified files for production